unrealapex/dotfiles/README.md

 window decorations should be turned off for gui apps that have the option. this can be done in most apps by enabling the "use system titlebars" option.

-skeleton files for programs that have secrets(irssi, git) are in `secrets`.
+skeleton files for programs that have secrets(git) are in `secrets`.

 🌈 color palette
 ```css